-I had never thought about making Beer soap until a microbrewery in our area approached me…. and to my surprise it has become one of my favorite soaps, and the beer soap benefits are so good…..who would have thought washing with beer soap would be so good.
+I had never thought about making Beer soap until a microbrewery in our area approached me…. and to my surprise, it has become one of my favorite soaps, and the beer soap benefits are so good…..who would have thought washing with beer soap would be so good.

 Well, beer…when making beer soap the water is replaced with beer and wow what an amazing soap!
 You would think it might smell of beer but it doesn’t.
-Instead, it takes on the aroma of the hops and extracts that are used in the beer making process.
+Instead, it takes on the aroma of the hops and extracts that are used in the beer-making process.

-This soap produces a real nice lather and feels smooth and silky on your skin.
+This soap produces a nice lather and feels smooth and silky on your skin.

 The benefits of Beer Soap